WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class02_Arrays_And_Structs/README.md

 ## Arrays

 That's where Arrays and Structs comes into play.
-[Arrays](https://cloud.google.com/bigquery/docs/reference/standard-sql/arrays) basically let us repeate a given field; here's one way of building it in BigQuery:
+[Arrays](https://cloud.google.com/bigquery/docs/reference/standard-sql/arrays) basically let us repeate a given field while refering to the exact same row; here's one way of building it in BigQuery:

 ```sql
 WITH `data` AS (